aays/fiftyshadesofgreen/README.md

 ### *or* How I Learned To Stop Worrying and Love The VCF

 Investigating the landscape of recombination in the unicellular model alga *Chlamydomonas reinhardtii*.
+More details [here](https://github.com/aays/fiftyshadesofgreen/wiki).